eddietheengineer/VoronDocs/setup/software/README.md

 * `sudo raspi-config` (password may be requested again)
 * Select "Change User Password" to change the password

+### Klipper Octoprint Configuration

+_Make sure to only do the testing after Klipper is installed_

+The OctoPrint web server needs to be configured to communicate with the Klipper host software.
+Using a web browser, login to the OctoPrint web page and then configure the following items:

+1. Navigate to the Settings tab (the wrench icon at the top of the page)
+2. Under "Serial Connection" in "Additional serial ports" add "/tmp/printer" then click "Save"
+3. Open Settings tab and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer"
+4. In the Settings tab, navigate to the "Behavior" sub-tab and select the "Cancel any ongoing prints but stay connected to the printer" option, then click “Save”
+5. From the main page, under the "Connection" section (at the top left of the page) make sure the "Serial Port" is set to "/tmp/printer" and click "Connect".
+(If "/tmp/printer" is not an available selection then try reloading the page)
+6. Once connected, navigate to the "Terminal" tab and type "status" (without the quotes) into the command entry box and click "Send".
+The terminal window will likely report there is an error opening the config file - that means OctoPrint is successfully communicating with Klipper.

+## Recommended OctoPrint Plugins
+* OctoKlipper
+* Themeify
+* TerminalCommands
+* Bed Level Visualizer
+* Print Time Genius

+## Mainsail

+Mainsail is a lightweight web interface for Klipper and other subsystems.
+It does not support plugins but generally doesn't need to.
+To install Mainsail, follow the [instructions on the Mainsail page](https://github.com/meteyou/mainsail/blob/master/docs/installation.md).

+**Do not install Mainsail onto an OctoPi image!**

 ## Klipper

 _External References:_